SkiljaGmbH/PlatformSamples/README.md

 The package is not yet available on nuget.org.
 We suggest to host it in your own NuGet repository for easy access.

+This samples are pointing to the private company-internal nuget repo for fetching STG.RT.API libraries.
+Please make sure to adjust the  Platform package source in the nuget.config file to point to your NuGet repository.

 The STG.RT.API is in most cases backwards compatible.
 For example, an activity built against STG.RT.API version 3.0.0 is guaranteed to work with 3.1.x and later systems;
 an activity built against STG.RT.API version 2.4.4 is guaranteed to work with 2.4.5, 3.0.x and 3.1.x systems.